 - Enter the setup menu.
-Go to SET TIME / TIMERS and press SELECT. - Use the ◆ ▶ buttons and choose 12 Hr or 24 Hr. - Press SELECT.
-"12" or the current hour will be highlighted in red. - Use the Master Control Knob or the ▲ ▼ buttons to set the current hour. - Press the > button.
-"00" or the current minutes will be highlighted. - Use the Master Control Knob or the ▲ ▼ buttons to set current minutes. - · Press BACK to return to the menu line. - Press the button to go to DAY then use the ◆ buttons to set the current day.
+Go to SET TIME / TIMERS and press SELECT. - Press the button until you reach FORMAT. - Use the 4 > buttons and choose 12 Hr or 24 Hr. - Press the button to go to TIME. - Press SELECT.
+"12" or the current hour will be highlighted in red. - Use the Master Control Knob or the \checkmark buttons to set the current hour. - Press the > button.
+"00" or the current minutes will be highlighted. - Use the Master Control Knob or the ▲ buttons to set current minutes. - Press BACK to return to the menu line. - Press the button to go to DAY then use the + buttons to set the current day.